 This 5 day tour takes you around Iceland on the popular route one.
 Explore all the best-known wonders and some of the hidden gems of the Land of Fire and Ice.

 It's time to head on the road.
 Today we explore the Golden Circle.
 Our first stop is at Þingvellir, the place of the first Icelandic parliament.
 The first parliament was established there in 930 AD and it is, therefore, the oldest one in Europe.
 Besides all the history you can also see the Mid-Atlantic ridge.
 This is the split of the tectonic plates that divides Europe from North America.
 After that, we stop at Geysir.
 This "water puddle" gives its name to all the other Geysers in the world.
-It erupts every 5-8min and it is truly a big spectacle.
+It erupts every 5-8 minutes and it is truly a big spectacle.
 After a short ride, we arrive at Gullfoss, the golden waterfall.
-In the summertime, up to 130.000 l/s are running down this powerful waterfall.
-In good weather conditions, we are also able to see Langjökull glacier as well.
+In the summertime, up to 130 000 liters per second are running down this powerful waterfall.
+In good weather conditions, we are also able to see Langjökull glacier.
 Last but not least is Kerið.
 Kerið is a volcanic crater that is located in the Grímsnes area.
 It is part of the Western Volcanic Zone, which includes the Reykjanes peninsula and the Langjökull Glacier.
-The caldera of the crater is well intact and about 55m deep and 270m wide.
+The caldera of the crater is well intact and about 55 meters deep and 270 meters wide.
 Another remarkable feature is the aquamarine blue water of the lake that can be found in the crater.